The Black Lillies

 After eight years, four albums, and over a thousand shows, The Black Lillies have evolved from a group of people playing Cruz’s music to a REAL BAND – a group of collaborators who spend as much time together off the road as they do on the road; where everyone contributes and weighs in on the ultimate vision; where a song could be written by any member (or multiple members); where the music takes priority over absolutely everything else.
 They’re building on that foundation of strong roots rock and creating something brand new.
 Even classic Black Lillies songs sound fresh and reimagined in their hands – with lush, layered harmonies, a funky edge, and the undeniable chemistry that radiates from the musicians on stage.

-With a new configuration, new songs and the same dedication to touring, the Lillies continue to sink their roots deep into the Americana landscape.
-The band will head into the studio in February to begin work on their new album, due out fall 2018 on Thirty Tigers.
+With a new configuration, new songs and the same dedication to touring, the Lillies continue to sink their roots deep into the musical landscape.
+The band will release their new album, Stranger to Me, fall 2018 on Thirty Tigers.

 The Brother Brothers